-- 117. Solutions must offer full featured, configurable data search functions that can be scheduled to run automatically and/or as a result of an individual request from an authorized user. - 118.
-Solutions must allow users to search by any indexable attribute required by MDE. - 119.
-Solutions must be able to search on all data elements and have full key word search capability. - 120.
-Solutions must be able to produce search results that represent the search term, as well as subtle variations of the search term. - 121.
-Solutions must offer pre-defined searches that would be common to USDA food distribution and WBSCM management activities. - 122.
-For both solutions, search results must be exportable or downloadable to common file formats such as Excel, .pdf, .xml, and csv. - 123.
-For both solutions, users must be able to save frequently used searches for repeated use. - 124.
-For both solutions, users must be able to search by categories such as state contracted items or non-contracted items, non-food items, fresh or frozen items, etc. - 125.
-For both solutions, users must be able to search for upcoming events, deadlines, or other quantifiable parameters as determined by MDE. - 126.
-Both solutions must provide global search functionality.
+- 101. Solution must offer full featured, configurable data search functions that can be scheduled to run automatically and/or as a result of an individual request from an authorized user. - 102.
+Solution must allow users to search by any indexable attribute required by MDE. - 103.
+Solution must be able to search on all data elements and have full key word search capability. - 104.
+Solution must be able to produce search results that represent the search term, as well as subtle variations of the search term. - 105.
+Solution must offer pre-defined searches that would be common to USDA food distribution and WBSCM management activities.

+- 106. For this solution, search results must be exportable or downloadable to common file formats such as Excel, .pdf, .xml, and csv. - 107.
+For this solution, users must be able to save frequently used searches for repeated use. - 108.
+For this solution, users must be able to search by categories such as state contracted items or non-contracted items, non-food items, fresh or frozen items, etc. - 109.
+For this solution, users must be able to search for upcoming events, deadlines, or other quantifiable parameters as determined by MDE. - 110.
+The solution must provide global search functionality.
 At a minimum, this function should allow users to search for any data or combination of data in the system.
 The results should be presented in a prioritized structure determined by the relevance to the search criteria.
 All connected or relatable data based on the search criteria should be presented within the prioritized results.